 - A23.
-ISA (UK) 210 (Revised June 2016) requires the auditor to agree the terms of the audit engagement with management or those charged with governance, as appropriate.
-The agreed terms of the audit engagement are required to be recorded in an audit engagement letter or other suitable form of written agreement and include, among other things, reference to the expected form and content of the auditor's report.
-As explained in paragraph A9, if the terms of engagement are not agreed with governance with a copy of the engagement letter to communicate about matters relevant to the audit.
+ISA (UK) 210 (Revised June 2016) requires the auditor to agree the terms of the audit engagement with management or those charged with governance, as appropriate.13 The agreed terms of the audit engagement are required to be recorded in an audit engagement letter or other suitable form of written agreement and include, among other things, reference to the expected form and content of the auditor's report.14 As explained in paragraph A9, if the terms of engagement are not agreed with those charged with governance, the auditor may provide those charged with governance with a copy of the engagement letter to communicate about matters relevant to the audit.
 The communication required by paragraph 16(d) is intended to inform those charged with governance about circumstances in which the auditor's report may differ from its expected form and content or may include additional information about the audit that was performed. - A24.
-Circumstances in which the auditor is required or may otherwise consider it necessary to include additional information in the auditor's report in accordance with the ISAs (UK), and for which communication with those charged with governance is required, include when: - The auditor expects to modify the opinion in the auditor's report in accordance with ISA (UK) 705 (Revised June 2016). - A material uncertainty related to going concern is reported in accordance with ISA (UK) 570 (Revised June 2016). - Key audit matters are communicated in accordance with ISA (UK) 701. - The auditor considers it necessary to include an Emphasis of Matter paragraph or Other Matters paragraph in accordance with ISA (UK) 706 (Revised June 2016) or is required to do so by other ISAs (UK). - The auditor has concluded that there is an uncorrected material misstatement of the other information in accordance with ISA (UK) 720 (Revised June 2016).
+Circumstances in which the auditor is required or may otherwise consider it necessary to include additional information in the auditor's report in accordance with the ISAs (UK), and for which communication with those charged with governance is required, include when: - The auditor expects to modify the opinion in the auditor's report in accordance with ISA (UK) 705 (Revised June 2016).15 - A material uncertainty related to going concern is reported in accordance with ISA (UK) 570 (Revised June 2016).16 - Key audit matters are communicated in accordance with ISA (UK) 701.17 - The auditor considers it necessary to include an Emphasis of Matter paragraph or Other Matters paragraph in accordance with ISA (UK) 706 (Revised June 2016)18 or is required to do so by other ISAs (UK). - The auditor has concluded that there is an uncorrected material misstatement of the other information in accordance with ISA (UK) 720 (Revised June 2016).

-&lt;sup>16 ISA (UK) 570 (Revised June 2016), Going Concern, paragraph 25(d).
+16 ISA (UK) 570 (Revised June 2016), Going Concern, paragraph 25(d).

-&lt;sup>17 ISA (UK) 701, paragraph 17.
+17 ISA (UK) 701, paragraph 17.

-&lt;sup>18 ISA (UK) 706 (Revised June 2016), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report, paragraph 12.
+18 ISA (UK) 706 (Revised June 2016), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report, paragraph 12.

-&lt;sup>19 ISA (UK) 720 (Revised June 2016), The Auditor's Responsibilities Relating to Other Information, paragraph 18(a).
+19 ISA (UK) 720 (Revised June 2016), The Auditor's Responsibilities Relating to Other Information, paragraph 18(a).